Dollar near one-month highs before Fed minutes; pound dives

 While risky assets heaved a sigh of relief after the United States eased trade restrictions on Huawei, the lack of a significant breakthrough has kept investors on edge.

-“We are still skeptical over a long-lasting recovery,” said Charalambos Pissouros, a senior markets analyst at JFD group.
+“We are still sceptical over a long-lasting recovery,” said Charalambos Pissouros, a senior markets analyst at JFD group.

 “Before we get confident on that front, we would like to see concrete signs that both the US and China are truly willing find common ground.”

-The Japanese yen and the Swiss franc remained firm against the dollar with both currencies set to gain nearly 1 percent so far this month against the greenback signaling investors were broadly dialing back on risky assets.
+The Japanese yen and the Swiss franc remained firm against the dollar with both currencies set to gain nearly 1 percent so far this month against the greenback signalling investors were broadly dialling back on risky assets.

 However, MUFG Bank’s chief currency strategist Minori Uchida said he expected demand for the U.S. currency to remain strong on a need for dollar funding among emerging markets and on investor cautiousness due to the Sino-U.S. trade dispute.